IanToujou/Project-Atlas-Docs/Writerside/topics/Configuration.md

 <chapter title="Saving Data"/>

 Manually editing or messing with saved data is a bit different.
-In most cases, overwriting the data in the storage will not work because HyperSpecies uses a system to increase performance when it comes to saving data.
+In most cases, overwriting the data in the storage will not work because Project Atlas uses a system to increase performance when it comes to saving data.
 In fact, there are two storages that are being used.

 <tabs>